 Distributed AIoT systems combine the Internet of Things with AI technology to improve the data collection process and build distributed intelligent systems.
 Recent advances in AI hardware and AI model optimization (lightweight models) made it possible to move machine learning towards the network edge, a concept called Edge AI.

-Instead of sending all visuals to the Cloud and processing the data there, it is much more efficient, secure, robust and scalable, to perform machine learning at the source of the data, and on-device (Edge Intelligence).
+Instead of sending all visuals to the Cloud and processing the data there, it is much more efficient, secure, robust, and scalable, to perform machine learning at the source of the data, and on-device (Edge Intelligence).
 Hence, it becomes possible to build and deploy powerful physical-world computer vision applications.

-In fact, autonomous driving is a premier example of an Edge AI application.
+Autonomous driving is a premier example of an Edge AI application.
 The smart vehicles are connected to the Cloud but process all data locally.
 The latency needs to be ultra-low, and the systems need to function even while temporarily losing the connection to the internet.
-As a result, distributed cloud-edge systems are very scalable.
-Increasing the number of system endpoints (edge devices) is much less likely to cause bandwidth bottlenecks.

 Types of Computer Vision Systems